 Where to Stay in Munich

 As the second-biggest city in Germany, there are plenty of places to stay in Munich.
-You have a wide range of choice from budget hostels to more upmarket hotels.
+You have a wide range of choices from budget hostels to more upmarket hotels.
 There is something for everybody depending on your budget.

 Or would you prefer to be further near the Olympiapark for example?
 By staying further out you will need to use the underground more, but it will be quieter than in the centre.

 I’ve included it and several hostels and hotels you should consider staying at during your trip to Munich in the table below.